tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/trafficmanager/create-or-update-a-traffic-manager-endpoint.md

 manager: timlt
 ---
 # Create or update a Traffic Manager endpoint
 Each profile contains a list of endpoints.
-These endpoints are child resource of the profile, each with their own unique ARM resource id.
+These endpoints are child resource of the profile, each with their own unique resource id.
 Thus endpoints can be managed in two ways: both by modifying the endpoints list when updating a profile, or by modifying the endpoint resource directly.

 This page explains the latter approach—how to create or update an individual Traffic Manager endpoint directly as a child resource within an existing profile.